Developer-Club-WMU/devclub-app/README.md

 ```bash
 flutter run
 ```
-Then select 2 for Chrome
-For Responsive UI: right click + inspect
+Then select 2 for Chrome, for responsive UI testing do: right click + inspect

-Once the server is running, open [http://localhost:3000](http://localhost:3000) in your browser to view the app.